Table of Contents

 Riverhaven

 Suwannee.
 My folks had known for years that their retirement estate lay somewhere in the piney north Florida woods.
 My dad had loved his hobby farm in Louisiana.
 He was no longer interested in animal husbandry, but he wanted a big vegetable garden, room to plant fruit trees (and grape vines, as it turned out), and plenty of forest land to improve via selective and creative planting, thinning, and cultivation.
 Mom hated heat and bugs.
 Nairobi had been just her kind of place, neither cold nor hot and pretty much bug-free.
 Like Seattle if it were a bit warmer here.
 But she wanted to live near family, which meant hot buggy Florida, sigh.
 Still, better north Florida than south.
-They found a choice spot on the legendary Suwannee River with lots of riverfront.
+They found a choice spot with the legendary Suwannee River wrapping around it: lots of riverfront.
 Here it is on the map:

 Running.
 In the late 1970s I'd resumed running.
 I started running in Kenya in the 1960s.
 Riverhaven was the best place to run.
 I'd get up even earlier than I did back before Sally so I could run before I had coffee with Dad.
 That put me out on the trails and firebreaks before dawn.
 I was delighted with how much ground I could cover in a half hour run.
 Running took me places I'd never seen before in nearby areas north of Riverhaven.
 When I came to visit after moving to Boulder I could run even further.
 I ran out to the highway, along county roads, past the Pine Grove Church where we ministerial candidates went to sample Pentecostalism one Sunday.
 I ran all the way to the forty acre tree farm I would inherit.